Eric Gales June 2022 UK Tour

 As a renowned guitarist he has performed with: Carlos Santana at Woodstock in 1994 and in July 2016, Zakk Wylde who also appeared on 2014s Good For Sumthin’ and Eric Johnson who also appeared on the same album.
 He also toured as part of the Experience Hendrix tour with legend after legend including Bootsy Collins & Robert Randolph and has also collaborated with Lauryn Hill many times.

 During the Experience Hendrix tour, he held his own against some of the greatest guitarists in the world.
-“The tours were a great experience, but what ultimately what that done for me is to help me make me get myself together.
+“The tours were a wonderful experience.
+They helped me make me get myself together.
 So, I can go out and pack out those venues myself, that other guitarists on that tour were packing out.”

 “I try to push myself as hard as I can, especially live, it’s like an extreme work out for me, it’s like something else takes over.
 When I hit the stage, some other person is on that stage for some reason, I’m there physically as a witness, but mentally it’s another person.”